 The application toolbar contains commands and actions you can use to work with your log files.

-On the far left of the screen you should see a tree list which shows all of the files and views you currently have open.
+On the far left of the screen is a tree list which shows all of the files and views you currently have open.
 You can use this list to navigate between log files and filter results.

 Also, note that as you navigate between views LogViewPlus attempts to keep your current record in focus.
 This allows you to easily view records which were written before and after the current entry when moving between views.

-The file indicator bar is also used to show bookmarked log entries where applicable.
+The row indicator is also used to show bookmarked log entries where applicable.

 The log entry grid is the heart of LogViewPlus.
-You can use this grid to easily view information about your log file.
+You can use this grid to easily view the log entries in your log file.
 This grid is color-coded based on the log level.
 LogViewPlus supports five different primary log levels: Debug, Info, Warn, Error and Fatal.
 Primary log levels are immutable, but secondary log levels can be configured.

 The tab shown is the statistics grid which can be used to give you an idea of how many elements are in your log file.
 It's designed to give you a quick idea of how data is distributed in your log file as well as an overview of the available information.

-The log entry can be color coded based on pre-defined syntax highlighting rules.
+The log entry can be color coded based on predefined syntax highlight settings.
 Right-clicking the original entry will bring up the Log Entry Menu which allows you to change the syntax highlighting style.